qrohlf/lair/Readme.md

 ssh-keygen -R [localhost]:2222 && ssh-keygen -R wardenclyffe.local
 ```

-### The "make install" provisioning step takes a long time
+### The "Executing 'make install'" provisioning step takes a long time
-It's supposed to; dokku is downloading a decently-sized VM image in the background.
+It's supposed to; dokku is downloading a 350MB VM image in the background.
 Just sit tight and let the provisioning scripts do their thing.

 ### Git/ssh asks me for a password when I try to deploy
 You probably haven't added your ssh key to Dokku.
 Make sure to run this on your local machine to upload your key: